Bhutan Itinerary – An all Girls trip for 5 days

 So this was officially our last day in Bhutan.
 We packed our belongings and set off for our last drive through the Himalayan country.
 As we made our way to Hasimara, our heart was full of gratitude for the people of Bhutan.
 Etched in our minds were the priceless memories to be cherished for a long time ahead.

+Read this detailed Bhutan Travel Guide for more information to plan your vacation.
 Special thanks to Himalayan Travels for planning everything for us – the itinerary, hotels, all permits, and car.
+Ah, this was not a sponsored trip.
+We paid for it and I recommend it based on my experience in 2013.

 I've wanted to visit Bhutan ever since I learned that the country measures 'Gross National Happiness' instead of GDP.
 Love this article!
 Sounds like you had a fascinating time.
 Personally I would love to visit the Folk Heritage Museum, and it's great to hear that they invest their revenue into supporting underprivileged people.
 A highly educational read – thank you!